-• Personal statement as described above-upload as part of the graduate admission online application.

-- At least two and a maximum of three completed recommendation letters, submitted directly from letter writers (see above). - GRE Score Report-sent separately to ASU Graduate College.
+- Personal statement as described above-upload as part of the graduate admission online application. - At least two and a maximum of three completed recommendation letters, submitted directly from letter writers (see above). - GRE Score Report (optional)-sent separately to ASU Graduate College.
 Use University Code 4007 for submitting GRE.
-If a department code is requested, use 0000. - Official Transcripts-sent separately to ASU Graduate College.
+If a department code is requested, use 0000.
+The GRE test must be retaken if scores are more than five years old. - Official Transcripts-sent separately to ASU Graduate College.
 Electronic submission of transcripts by an applicant is not accepted.
 Official transcripts must be forwarded to ASU by the reporting undergraduate institution.
-Reporting institutions may send official transcripts electronically via transcript clearinghouse or mail to Graduate College.
+Reporting institutions may send official transcripts electronically via transcript clearinghouse or mail to Graduate College. - An applicant whose native language is not English must provide proof of English proficiency regardless of current residency.
+This program requires a TOEFL score of at least 600 (pBT) or 100 (iBT).